 Traditionally, the load capacity is analyzed – using force gauges – at a few individual points, only.
 A more thorough load test method is to use optical fiber cables to measure the full strain distribution along the entire length of the pile – the Distributed Strain Measurement method (DSM).

-DSM uses the Brillouin-scattering mechanism in an optical fiber to extract information about the strain along the fiber, giving the full picture instead of discrete measurements.
+DSM uses the Brillouin-scattering mechanism in an optical fiber to extract information about the strain along with the fiber, giving the full picture instead of discrete measurements.

 The piles are made from concrete-filled reinforced iron cages.
 The optical fiber cable can easily be integrated into the piles by mounting them onto the reinforcement cage before the concrete is poured in.

 The optical fiber cable had many advantages.
 It is cost-efficient, passive, robust, easy to handle, and does not require any active components, such as transducers or sensors.

-How to measure load capacity along a 30m pile?
+How to measure load capacity along with a 30m pile?

 In this case, we were at the construction site to analyze 30-meter-long piles, applying loads up to 10,000kN (corresponding to a 1,000,000 kg load).

 The distributed strain analysis revealed important details that cannot be found by single-point measurements.
 When measuring using a DSM system, we get a spatial resolution as low as 25cm.

 We detected inhomogeneities in the strain levels along the length of the pile.
 Such inconsistencies may be caused by inhomogeneities in the composition of the concrete or other parameters related to the production process of the pile as well as to the uneven transfer of load to the surrounding soil.